arv1983/s_js-katas-2/README.md

 2. If you struggle for more than 5 minutes, **ask for help!** This is an exercise in critical thinking, not torture.

-## Submission ##
+### Submission ###

 Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
-Please submit your Gitlab Pages url in Canvas, **along with your Project ID # as a comment on your submission, located right below your project name.
-(See Below)** You can copy/paste it.
-As always, your Gitlab project must be shared with the KA_SE5 account with "Reporter" as role permission.
+In Canvas, please add KA_SE5 as a member on your project with "Reporter" permission, and submit your gitlab pages url, **with your Project ID number included as a comment on your submission**.
+Your Project ID number is located directly under your project name (see below).

 ![](project_id.png)